otherland/biblebasedliving/content/christian-historical-education.md

 *"The fear of the Lord is the beginning of wisdom; all those who practice it have a good understanding.
 His praise endures forever!" ([Psalm 111:10](https://www.bibleref.com/Psalm/111/Psalm-111-10.html))*

-*Source Material Integration:* In "Exploring the History and Philosophy of Christian Education," Anthony and Benson emphasize that understanding church history helps individuals gain wisdom and guidance for their present lives.

 ## 7. How can Christian Historical Education Address Secular Influences?